nickmro/enumerate-go/README.md

 	UserTypeSupport: "support",
 }

-// String returns a string representation of the UserType func (t UserType) String() string {
+// String returns a string representation of the UserType. func (t UserType) String() string {
 	if v, ok := userTypeStrings[t]; ok {
 		return v
 	}
 	return ""
+}

+// UserTypeFromString returns the UserType from the given string. func UserTypeFromString(s string) UserType {
+	for k, v := range userTypeStrings {
+		if v == s {
+			return k
+		}
+	}
+	return 0
 }

 // MarshalJSON marshals the UserType to JSON.